 Whether it was sport, fun, or fitness that first attracted you to bicycling, heading off on your bike probably quickly became a habit that you looked forward to.
-Bicycling has become even more popular during the last few years, and it looks like its popularity will continue.
+Cycling has become even more popular during the last few years, and it looks like its popularity will continue.
 If you love bikes and enjoy working on them, then starting a bike shop could help you turn this pastime into a career.
 You’ll have the chance to help other bicyclists find the products that they need, and you may even have the chance to introduce some newcomers to this great sport.

 Bike shops support local cyclists with a variety of products and services.
 Many shops offer an assortment of different types and brands of bicycles.
 Shops usually stock additional supplies like new bike parts and equipment, cyclist apparel, helmets, bike racks, and other accessories.
 Shops typically offer bike sales and bike repair services, ranging from tire replacement to more complicated repairs and rebuilds.
 Some shops offer customization options, too.

 An independent, local bike shop needs to compete with big-box retailers, which often offer lower prices than a small shop can.
 However, bike shops tend to stock specialty bicycle retail products that big-box retailers don’t carry.
 They also offer a valuable personal shopping experience.
 Most shop owners are knowledgeable cyclists who can make product recommendations to help outfit cyclists with appropriate gear and bikes.

 According to IBIS World, the bicycle dealership and repair industry experienced a 5.3% annualized growth from the five years to 2023.
 That growth was driven by and continues due to the increased popularity of bicycling as a leisure activity, workout, and transportation.
 This resulted in more people using bicycles more frequently.
 As disposable income also increased during that time, more people were able to buy bikes.
-By 2020, the industry was a $4 billion market./ A total of 16,461 businesses employed 102,725 staff.
+By 2020, the cycling industry was a $4 billion market.
+A total of 16,461 businesses employed 102,725 staff.